 Let it go.
 Let it go.
 Can’t hold it back anymore.

 The song was apropos.
 I let go of all motor control and slid down with my heart in my shoe.
 I hit the snowbank and landed perfectly – faceplanting on the snow of my dreams.
 I fancied I kissed the ground.
 My snow angels were too happy to capture the moment on video.

 After our brekkie break, Taka announced the time had come for the main event: my first ever ski lesson.
 The poor tropical boy had no budget for ski rental, but not to worry – Taka lent me his wife’s gear!

 I put on waterproof jacket and pants over my clothes.
 Silly me, I never realized snow was wet!
 I slipped on ski gloves, much thicker than the woolen ones I had on.
 I threw the hoodie on my beanie to complete the look.
 I was transformed into a newbie skier with only my sunglasses retained from my original OOTD.

-Step 2 – My snow angels held me up like a paraplegic and pushed me up the bunny slope (read: disaster prone area for newbies).
+Step 2 – My snow angels held me up like a paraplegic and pushed me up the bunny slope.
 I had mastered turning my skis enough to face across the slope and keep me in place before I was ready to slide down, which I never was.
 At this point I never imagined sweat and snow went together.
-I was sweaty under my multi-layer clothing.
+I was clammy under my multi-layer clothing.

 Step 3 – Taka bent over (and kept the position, which got me to appreciate how my snow angels went to great lengths to let me do this) to get my skis in a wedge like a slice of pizza.
 “Tips together, tails apart” was the name of the game.
 With legs slightly bent and torso slightly leaning forward, I started to glide down.
 Of course, with Taka on hand to catch me seconds later and Koji at a distance recording every step on video.